 Admittedly, a multimedia version of Jeopardy! makes good sense, and Sony Imagesoft’s early attempts here would set the standard for future PC and next-gen console versions of the classic trivia gameshow.
-Gameplay follows what previous releases already established; you pick and name an avatar, play all three sections of the show exactly as they run on T.V., and use a virtual keyboard to type out your answers.
-The new additions for the Sega CD are the expected digital video that supports where it can, the presence of Alex Trebek in a limited capacity, and a full use of the CD format to store a vastly more impressive variety of questions than its cartridge predecessors – though no actual number is given on the box, so it must not be that impressive.
+Gameplay follows what previous releases already established; you pick and name an avatar, play all three sections of the show exactly as they run on TV, and use a virtual keyboard to type out your answers.
+The new additions for the Sega CD are the expected digital video that supports, where it can, the limited presence of Alex Trebek.
+Also, the full use of the CD format to store more questions than its cartridge predecessors – though no actual number is given on the box, so it must not be that impressive.
 I’m sure if there were thousands of questions here, marketing would should it from the rooftops.

 The actors also talk, but no voices were recorded, so their mouths move silently.
 They appear to be saying things like “All right!” or “Thank you!” but again, having no voices makes this awkward and entirely pointless.
 Victory and defeat clips are limited to only one or two per character, and you’re forced to watch the corresponding one after every answer given while the score is adjusted.
 Thankfully, these are kept short.
 Unfortunately, you’re still stuck with a handful of characters to pick from; none of which you’d want to represent you.

 Alex is indeed in the house, but in a minimal role.
 He provides only the basics here: an intro to the show, some generic “…and the answer is…” setups, and the occasional “Correct!” or “No, I’m sorry” responses.
 He does not read the questions.
 He does not even introduce the categories.
 It’s a little disappointing, but as I recall, on par with his appearance in more recent Jeopardy! games.
-And as this would have been his first time showing up in a game, it was likely more impressive for fans at the time, but still a fraction of what he does on the show.
+And as this would have been his first time showing up in a game, it was surely impressive for fans at the time, but still a fraction of his role on the show.

 Another nice feature is the use of the Sega CD’s internal memory.
 You have three slots for three different games.
-As you play, that slot is constantly updated without requiring manual attention.
+As you play, that slot is constantly updated without requiring manual saving.
 Should the power fail, or you have to leave and turn off the console, you can pick that game up from the last question when you return.
 Likewise, that slot keeps track of who won the last game, so two new players can go up against the “returning champion,” with their character and lifetime winnings intact.
 Very cool, and an awesome feature for families or regular competitors.
 If you’re a five-time champion, you win a permanent spot in the Hall of Fame.

 The most noteworthy aspect of this version is that it is hard.
 Damn hard.
 It’s not that the questions are dated, because they rarely are – most pull from history and do not rely on “current” events.
 It’s hard because this is back from when Jeopardy! was a stuffy show for the chronically educated, and hails from the years when even a $400 question meant something.
 Pop culture rarely shows up.
 This ain’t the sports edition, or the Teen Tournament.
 I’ve played about seven times so far and haven’t encountered a single category about movies.
 Instead, this is general knowledge from the deepest depths of the encyclopedia and the furthest reaches of the globe.
 You won’t need to know a little about a lot.
 You’ll need to know a lot about everything.

 Yikes.
-Maybe I’m more “street smart” and less cultured, but these were far too obscure for me.
+Maybe I’m just not cultured enough, but these were far too obscure for me.
 Guess it’s time to see what classes are available at the local community college.

 As usual, spelling counts.
-I’m glad the game versions of the show are not multiple choice, but I do think it’s somewhat unfair to require you to spell precisely when that’s not a factor on T.V.
-Good luck with “The Order of the Chrysanthemum.”
+I’m glad the game versions of the show are not multiple choice, but I do think it’s somewhat unfair to require you to spell precisely when that’s not a factor on TV Good luck with “The Order of the Chrysanthemum.”
 Shortcuts are likewise discouraged, so “Order Chrysanthemum” would not be permitted.
-You’ve got to type it all.
+You’ve got to type it all with your fiddly gamepad.
 This may be the reason you’re given the generous full minute to spell out your response.